 Laura Waters embarked upon a 5-month hike from one end of New Zealand to the other – the Te Araroa Trail – having only completed a handful of multi-day hikes in her life.
-How did she do it and what did she find out along the way?
-Let’s find out…
+But we’ll let her tell you what it was like.

 I may have been a little ambitious when I decided to hike Te Araroa, the world’s newest long distance hiking trail running from one end of New Zealand to the other.
 A casual hiker with a dozen or so multi-day hikes under her belt (longest, 65km), I was about to attempt 3000km across the country’s famously rugged terrain, through dense forest, over exposed alpine passes, across scores of unbridged rivers and following a route that often doesn’t have an actual ground trail to follow.